Hall (concept): Simple beginnings

 The Oxford English Dictionary gives nine meanings of hall relevant to buildings with a root of the word meaning "...to cover, conceal."
 A hall is, fundamentally, a relatively large space enclosed by a roof such as a market hall.
 Coming from the Old English language, it was brought into Britain in the fifth century.

-A hall is also a large, public or stately room in a building.
+A hall is also a large, public or stately room in a building, such as Westminster Hall.

-Hall also may refer to a building itself where meetings or events occur such as Westminster Hall, a concert hall, a Guild hall, town hall.
+Hall also may refer to a building itself where meetings or events occur such as a Guild hall, a town hall or a concert hall.

 Also a dwelling-house with a large, open room (the hall) typically with an open hearth such as the original form of the Wealden hall house.

 In 500, such a simple building was the residence of a lord and his retainers.
 This is the kind of hall which Beowulf knew.
 Even now, hall is the term used for a country house in midland and northern England.

 The concept was more fundamental than referring to just domestic buildings.
 Though the lord's hall had an administrative aspect, this was more prominent in the town hall and the guild hall.
 The term might even be applied to a temple, in the same way as a basilica, now an ecclesiastical building, originated as a lordly reception hall with other domestic and other buildings close by in the same compound, just like an Anglo-Saxon moated hall but in a warmer climate.
 Compare the Basilica in Trier. (picture).
 Similarly, the French word salle can refer to a large, former church building such as the Salle Stengel de Lorentzen (fr) or to a sports hall (fr) large enough for playing hockey in.